The Relevance of AI Chatbots

 Fail #6: Air Canada's chatbot gives false information

-Tips: How to avoid chatbot fails
+Tips: How to Avoid Chatbot Fails

-After all the fails, here is the good news: Companies can avoid scandals of this kind by working with the Choosing your chatbot provider Make sure that this is the right criteria fulfilled.
-This is similar to Moritz Beck from Memacon.
-He pointed out in his LinkedIn post Based on the fact that an incident such as that happened at Air Canada would not have happened with a secure, controllable and GDPR-compliant AI chatbot:
+After all these mishaps, here’s the good news: companies can avoid scandals of this kind by ensuring that their chosen chatbot provider meets the right criteria.
+Moritz Beck from Memacon takes a similar view.
+In his LinkedIn post, he pointed out that an incident such as the one that occurred at Air Canada would not have happened with a secure, controllable and GDPR-compliant AI chatbot:

 Controlled AI